 Dyeing Process:

-Dyeing is the process of coloring cotton knitted fabrics by immersing them in a dye solution.
+cotton knitted fabrics by immersing them in a dye solution.
 Various methods can be used, including vat dyeing, reactive dyeing, and direct dyeing.
 The choice of dye and dyeing method impacts the fabric's color vibrancy, colorfastness, and texture.

 Effects on the Final Product: